International relations: Unit-level concepts in international relations

-As a level of analysis the unit level is often referred to as the state level, as it locates its explanation at the level of the state, rather than the international system.
+As a level of analysis, the unit level is often referred to as the state level, as it locates explanations at the state level rather than at the level of the international system.

 Regime type

-It is often considered that a state's form of government can dictate the way that a state interacts with others in the international relation.

-Democratic peace theory is a theory that suggests that the nature of democracy means that democratic countries will not go to war with each other.
-The justifications for this are that democracies externalize their norms and only go to war for just causes, and that democracy encourages mutual trust and respect.

-Marxism justifies a world revolution, which similarly would lead to peaceful coexistence, based on a proletarian global society.
+It is often argued that a state's form of government can dictate how it interacts with other states in international relations.
+Democratic peace theory is a theory that suggests that the nature of democracy means democratic countries will not go to war with one another.
+The justifications for this are that democracies externalize their norms and only go to war for causes, and that democracy encourages mutual trust and respect.
+Marxism justifies a world revolution, which would similarly lead to peaceful coexistence based on a proletarian global society.

 Revisionism versus status quo

 States can be classified by whether they accept the international status quo, or are revisionist—i.e., want change.
 Revisionist states seek to fundamentally change the rules and practices of international relations, feeling disadvantaged by the status quo.
-They see the international system as a largely western creation which serves to reinforce current realities.
+They see the international system as a largely Western creation that reinforces current realities.
 Japan is an example of a state that has gone from being a revisionist state to one that is satisfied with the status quo, because the status quo is now beneficial to it.

 Religion

-Religion can have an effect on the way a state acts within the international system, and different theoretical perspectives treat it in somewhat different fashion.
-One dramatic example is the Thirty Years' War (1618–1648) that ravaged much of Europe, which was at least partly motivated by theological differences within Christianity.
-Religion is a major organizing principle particularly for Islamic states, whereas secularism sits at the other end of the spectrum, with the separation of state and religion being responsible for the liberal international relations theory.
+Religion can affect the way a state acts within the international system, and different theoretical perspectives treat it in somewhat different fashion.
+One dramatic example is the Thirty Years' War (1618–1648), which ravaged much of Europe and was at least partly motivated by theological differences within Christianity.
+Religion is a major organizing principle, particularly for Islamic states.
+In contrast, secularism sits at the other end of the spectrum, with the separation of state and religion underpinning liberal international relations theory.
 The September 11 attacks in the United States, the role of Islam in terrorism, and religious strife in the Middle East have made the role of religion in international relations a major topic.
 China's reemergence as a major international power is believed by some scholars to be shaped by Confucianism.